The Holy Quran and Hadith, myths and misunderstandings - Azgar Nuhman

 follow fundamental guidelines of Islam

-The revelation was a mind reading
+The revelation was a mind reading one

 In the Qur’an, rewards are not based on words, expressions, rituals and physical gestures,

-But in mind, character, ethical actions, Realization, consciousness towards fellowmen and
+But in mind, character, ethical actions, Realization, consciousness towards fellowmen and moral integrity of a man.

 Why Did Hadith Focus on External Behaviors?